 The Mars Volta officially returned to the live stage in the Autumn of 2022.
 The line-up had drastically changed either due to deaths, disagreements, or divergence in musical interests.
 Omar, Cedric, and Marcel would be the only remaining members to return from 2012's line-up.
 Juan had fallen out with Omar and Cedric for unclear reasons, depending on who you ask, and Deantoni likely was not invited to return based on the style of this new tour and I can also imagine his interest had moved on.
 Ikey had already exited the group in 2010 and any prayer of him returning to the keyboard stool were dashed forever in 2014 following his abrupt passing.

-In 2025 it appears we are going to be entering the 4th year of this era, an unprecedented length for two individuals who have always seemed hell bent on eternal evolution.
-Within the fabric of these shows there are moments of growth, flickers of another shift in the works.
-A new album is pending announcement seemingly any day.
-The mixture of gratitude, admiration, anticipation, and frustration have begun to hit their boiling points.
-Please, always, more of this, but we also know you all are never ones to sit still, to worship a glory day, to linger in a moment too long.
-We know its coming.
-We are ready for the next phase in your endless mutation.
+In 2024 we entered the 3rd year of this era, an unprecedented length for two individuals who have always seemed hell bent on eternal evolution.
+Within the fabric of these shows there were moments of growth, flickers of another shift in the works.
+A new album felt like it was pending announcement seemingly any day.
+The mixture of gratitude, admiration, anticipation, and frustration began to hit their boiling points.
+Please, always, more of this, but we also know Omar and Cedric are never ones to sit still, to worship a glory day, to linger in a moment too long.
+We knew its coming.
+We were ready for the next phase in your endless mutation.